 Looking for a beach getaway without the big-city bustle?
 Then Marco Island might be the perfect place for you.

 Have a calm day on the beach, or a wild day trying watersports.
-Visit the cultural institutions in town to enjoy history and art, or go for a hike (or a sail, a paddle, or a peddle) to get a closer glimpse at the thousands of plant and animal species that call the area home.
+Visit the cultural institutions in town to enjoy history and art, or go for a hike (or a sail, a stand-up paddle, or a peddle) to get a closer glimpse at the thousands of plant and animal species that call the area home.

 Whether you like culture or nature, action or relaxation, there’s no shortage of fun things to do in Marco Island.